LuizLopes18/Facial-Recognition-in-Python/README.md

 - Freezing Faces: After the loading is complete, the faces are temporarily "frozen."
 A mechanism is implemented to restart the process after all faces on screen have completed the loading.
 - Visual Interface: The detections are visually represented on the screen with rectangles around the faces, along with a loading bar that changes size according to the progress.

-VERSION:
+## Versão/Version:
 [PT-BR]
 O código foi desenvolvido na versão Python 3.12, porém ele pode ser usado em qualquer versão a partir da versão Python 3.6.

 [ENG]
 The code was developed in Python 3.12, but it can be used in any version starting from Python 3.6.

-LIBS:
+## Bibliotécas/Libraries:
 [PT-BR]
 As bíbliotecas usadas foram:
-OpenCV
+- OpenCV
-time
+- time

 [ENG]
 The libraries used were:
-Open CV
+- Open CV
-time
+- time

-MATERIAL:
+## Materiais/Materials:
 [PT-BR]
 - Câmera webcam Full HD Logitech C920
 - Qualquer sistema operacional que suporte o Python